mtcouvi/fastq2EZbakR/docs/output.md

   - This is a simple tab-delimited text file with two "columns", one corresponding to the sample ID, and the other corresponding to the scale factor
   - These will be used to scale the heights of the sequencing tracks in `results/tracks/`.

+Feature assignment:

+* Tables of read counts for each feature assigned via featureCounts (genes, exons, exonic_bins, eej, and eij) will be located in a directory called `results/featurecounts_<feature>/`, where `<feature>` refers to the type of feature reads were assigned to.
+  - If using feature assignment strategies that don't use featureCounts, all output produced by these are temporary.
+See below for details regaring what this means and how to keep these files if necessary.
+In either case, the read assignment information is also present in the merged tables discussed above.

 **fastq2EZbakR output if providing fastq files (rather than bams) as input**